 You must pay inheritance tax by the end of the sixth month after the person died.
 You’ll need to get a payment reference number before you can pay your inheritance tax bill.
 You can pay from your own bank account or a joint account you have with the deceased.

 If there is not enough money available to pay the inheritance tax bill from your or the deceased’s bank accounts, the deceased may have some life insurance written in trust that could be used to help pay the bill or you may be able to get an executor’s loan from a bank.
+Alternatively, you can ask banks or building societies to pay some or all of the tax due from the deceased person’s accounts directly to HMRC using the Direct Payment Scheme.

 You can claim back the money from the deceased’s estate or the beneficiaries once you get a Grant of Representation (also known as probate or letters of administration).
 This is called Confirmation in Scotland.